mayuresh2511/RewardsProgramProject/README.md

 ## Testing
 - **Unit Testing:**
+    - Tests the **controller layer** using mocks for the service layer.
     - Tests the **service layer** using mocks for the repository layer.
 - **Integration Testing:**
   - Tests the **end-to-end functionality** of the application.